enzoi/What-Is-Up/README.md

 ## Features

-* Explore events around your location
+- [ ] Explore events around your location on Google Maps
-* Save favorite places - home, work, neighborhood, etc - to keep posted
+- [ ] Save favorite places - home, work, neighborhood, etc - or users to keep posted
-* Search postings using event types
+- [ ] Search postings using event types
-* Take an instant photo using camera to share
+- [ ] Take a photo or select a photo from library to post with message
-* Anonymous user setting to generate causual interacations
+- [ ] Anonymous user setting for casual interacations among users

 ## Requirements